What do you want to learn?

 - Once you mark the product as a dangerous good, you will need to upload its MSDS (material safety data sheet) file.
 Click ‘Upload New MSDS’ and attach the file.

-“We download Excel files from the ShipBob dashboard all the time and use them to analyze everything from cancelations, to examining order weights, to checking on whether ShipBob is shipping orders on time.
+“We download Excel files from the ShipBob dashboard all the time and use them to analyse everything from cancelations, to examining order weights, to checking on whether ShipBob is shipping orders on time.
 Even the way their warehouse receiving orders (WROs) work for sending inventory is very straightforward.”

 Ines Guien, Vice President of Operations at Dossier